oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Stateless VM

-*   When running stateless VM, the shared raw disk will not be handle as stateless.
+*   When running stateless VM, the shared raw disk will not be handle as stateless, the user should get a warning message indicating that the disk will not be handled as stateless.

+VM pools

+*   Since VM from pool is stateless, The same behaviour should be implemented here. shared raw disk should not be stateless in the VM.

 #### User Experience